 A Passion For Giving Back to Others

 Upon their arrival at Ingleside they had an immediate impact.
-They have given a $100,000 gift designating $50,000 for the aquatic center and a naming gift for the jacuzzi, $40,000 for the Resident Supporting Fund, $10,000 for scholarships, a leadership charitable life income agreement and $13,000 for life enrichments, which includes an underwriting class on memoirs and a Broadway music performance.
+They have given a $100,000 gift designating $50,000 for the Aquatic Center and a naming gift for the jacuzzi; $40,000 for the Resident Supporting Fund; $10,000 for scholarships, a leadership charitable life income agreement; and an additional $13,000 for cultural arts, which includes an underwriting class on memoirs and a Broadway music performance.
 They also donated another $100,000 in November of 2021 as part of their refundable entrance fee with 85% of it going to the King Farm Scholarship Endowment Fund.

 Sy is a Certified Public Accountant and former Director of Accounting for the Federal Systems Division of IBM and was a principal with Arthur Anderson for 13 years as a government contract consultant after serving in the Air Force.
 Currently, he is an arbitrator for FINRA.
 He has an LLM degree from George Washington University and was a professorial lecturer at the university.